 g77 3.4 :

-Recently compiled using source code from the GNU CVS servers.
 This is the FINAL release of g77 (version 3.4 compiler).
 Future versions of GCC will have gfortran (see above).
 Download my binaries, and cd to the download folder.
 Then gunzip g77-bin.tar.gz (if your browser didn't do so already) and sudo tar -xvf g77-bin.tar -C /.
 It installs everything in /usr/local.
-Try it!
 You will need to have Apple's Developer Tools installed.
-They are included on a separate CD in the retail version of OS X and also available as a free download from Apple's Developer Site.
+They are included on the retail DVD version of OS X and also available as a free download from Apple's Developer Site.
 Please install the most current version of Developer Tools.
 Thanks to James Wookey for the Intel Mac version of g77.

 Binaries: g77-bin.tar.gz (PowerPC only), g77-intel-bin.tar.gz (Intel Mac only), updated October 2006.